 Once the assessment tests have been completed and results received, students may sign-up at the Assessment Center to attend a group or online orientation.
-It is highly recommended for all new students to attend an orientation session unless exempt (please refer to exemptions below).
-After group orientations, a counselor will review the College Catalog and Schedule of Classes to assist in planning the first semester abbreviated student educational plan.
-Students who complete the online orientation will need to meet with a counselor in the Counseling Office to develop the abbreviated student educational plan (SEP).
-Group or Online orientation presents important information about the college, educational programs, requirements, resources and services that will help students register for classes and succeed in meeting their goals.
+It is highly recommended for all new students to attend an online orientation session unless exempt (please refer to exemptions below).
+After online orientation, a counselor will review the College Catalog and Schedule of Classes to assist in planning a first semester student educational plan.
+Group or online orientation presents important information about the college, educational programs, requirements, resources and services that will help students register for classes and succeed in meeting their goals.